MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 For simple data import, you do not need to create a data source.
 You can simply specify a file path of a file that **rxImport** can read and RevoScaleR will read it using the default settings.
 However, if you need to provide additional options specific to that data source type, you should create a data source using a constructor from the previous list.

-XDF data sources are the native data file format for R Client and R Server, created through **rxImport**, populated with data from an external data source, and then saved to disk on an R Client or R Server machine.
+[XDF data sources](scaler-data-xdf.md) are the native data file format for R Client and R Server, created through **rxImport**, populated with data from an external data source, and then saved to disk on an R Client or R Server machine.
 Using an XDF data source is recommended when you need to perform repeated analysis of a single data set.
-It will almost always be faster for you to import the data into the .xdf format and run your analyses on the .xdf data source.
+It is almost always faster to import data into an .xdf file and run analyses on the .xdf data source.

 ## Compute Contexts and Data Sources